smeijer/leaflet-geosearch/README.md

 Usage with `react-leaflet` is similar to the usage with plain Leaflet.
 This example uses the new MapBoxProvider and adds an api key to the `params` list when accessing the remote API.
-Note the `useMap` hook which is the only notable diffrence to the leaflet example.
+Note the `useMap` hook which is the only notable difference to the leaflet example.

 ```jsx